When will you visit Japan?

 Photo by photolibrary

-From late March to early April, cherry blossoms (Sakura in Japanese) attract Japanese people.
+From late March to early April, cherry blossoms (Sakura in Japanese) attract Japanese people, and the information about the status of the cherry blossoms in many cities are announced on news programs.

 Cherry blossoms are seen in any city, town and village in Japan, and there are popular park with a lot of cherry trees.